Todays readings.. 1 Chronicles 15, Ezekiel 27, Luke 24

 In today’s reading (ch.15) they are now very careful to follow the rules God had laid down to bring the Ark to the place David had prepared (v.1) and we read [v.15] “the Levites carried the ark of God on their shoulders with the poles as Moses had commanded according to the word of the LORD”.
 The ark was brought into Jerusalem and there was much rejoicing, music, singing and dancing.
 When we obey God properly there is great joy and this was a most special occasion, Jerusalem was starting to become ‘The Holy City.’.

-We are told there is joy in heaven (Luke 15 v.7) when a sinner repents which happens when one is baptised; that is, immersed by going under the water as Jesus was (Mark 1 v.9,10).
+We are told there is joy in heaven (Luke 15 v.7) when a sinner repents which happens when one is baptised; that is, immersed by going under the water as Jesus did himself – as an example to us.
+(Mark 1 v.9,10).
 There must be sadness when this is not done in the way commanded, when people think that sprinkling is sufficient, but to baptise means immersion, it is the plain meaning of the Greek word, baptizo.

 Let us serve God properly, following his instructions; taking a lesson from what happened with the Ark; then, if we continue faithful to his word in heart and mind, fully appreciating his grace, we will have true joy and rejoicing when we come into God’s Holy City when Jesus returns – and an abundance of other joys.